szstonelee/gointernal/errInErr.md

 But if something happen like:

-for 1, we want debug the %flag for Stderr for 2, if the error is not related to %v, it is related to the mememry which is used by Stderr.
+For 1, we want debug the %flag for Stderr

+For 2, what if the error is not related to %v and is related to the mememry which is allocated by Stderr.

 # My View

-For some error, we do not need to deal with the error.
+For some error, we do not need to deal with them.

 It is not only for Golang, it is for everything.